A framework to write your condition notes Amazon that made one of my students an extra $1,000 in two days

 That means the buyer leapfrogged over more than six other offers, and paid $25 more, with seemingly the only variable being the Amazon condition notes.

-(Sidenote: “Community Call” in the screenshot refers the the live webinars I do for Zen Arbitrage members).
+(Sidenote: “Community Call” in the screenshot refers the the live webinars I used to do for Zen Arbitrage members).

 Now I’m not saying this is normal, but it demonstrates that some buyers are willing to pay a LOT more to buy from a seller they trust.